 British Council vs IDP?
 Many students who are just starting their IELTS journey ask the question: IDP or the British Council, which one is better?
 And, I understand why, I mean, it’s logical – there has to be SOME difference between them, right?
 There can’t be two organisations offering exactly the same service to people, can there?
 Well, yes, there can! 😲

-Why did the IELTS examiner keep on interrupting me in the Speaking Test?
+Why did the IELTS examiner interrupt me in the Speaking Test?
 This is a question that I see time and time again in Facebook groups.
 Well, actually, it’s not usually a question, but a complaint.
 An angry complaint that accuses the examiner of ruining the student’s speaking performance.

 The dangers of paraphrasing in IELTS essays So, if I was allowed to give one ONE tip to an IELTS test-taker before they sat their writing exam, it wouldn’t be to learn how to organise all of the different types of essay, it wouldn’t be make sure they included lots of complex sentences in their work, it wouldn’t even be to make sure they directly answer the question!
 No, it would be BE CAREFUL OF PARAPHRASING!